farazzand/EOWR_Automator/README.md

-EOWR LAS/ASCII Generator
+# EOWR LAS/ASCII Generator
+#### Description:

-A Python application for processing and generating well log files in LAS (Log ASCII Standard) and ASCII formats.
+EOWR LAS/ASCII Generator is a Python application for processing and generating well log files in LAS (Log ASCII Standard) and ASCII formats.
 Designed for drilling and mud logging workflows, it supports multi-step depth processing, metadata handling, validation, and flexible export options.

+---

-Features
+## Features

+- **Cross-Platform Graphical Interface**
-Cross-platform GUI built with tkinter.
+  GUI built with tkinter, providing an intuitive workflow for file selection, configuration, and export.

+- **Multi-Step Output Generation**
-Output generation for LAS and ASCII at 0.5 m, 1 m, and 5 m step sizes.
+  Supports LAS and ASCII output at 0.5 m, 1 m, and 5 m step sizes.

+- **Metadata Handling**
-Header and metadata dialogs for company, well, field, rig, and related info.
+  Dedicated dialogs for entering company, well, field, rig, and related header information.

+- **Depth Validation**
-Depth-range validation with user-defined start and total depth (TD).
+  User-defined start depth and total depth (TD) with validation to ensure consistency.

+- **NPD Integration (Optional)**
-Optional integration of NPD (Lithology) codes from Excel files (.xlsx/.xls).
+  Ability to import NPD (Lithology) codes from Excel files (.xlsx / .xls).

+- **File Management & Safety**
-Multiple-file export with overwrite warnings.
+  Multiple-file export with overwrite warnings and directory selection.

+- **Performance & Stability**
-Threaded processing to maintain UI responsiveness.
+  Threaded processing to keep the UI responsive during operations.

+- **Data Integrity Checks**
-LAS input validation for step size and depth consistency.
+  Validation of LAS input for correct step size and depth consistency.

+- **Formatting & Calculations**
   Rounding and formatting utilities for drilling parameters and gas ratios.

+- **User Feedback System**
-Progress and error reporting panel within the UI.
+  Built-in progress and error reporting panel within the interface.

+---

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x

-tkinter (bundled with most Python installations)
+- tkinter (bundled with most Python installations)

-lasio
+- lasio

-numpy
+- numpy

-pandas
+- pandas

 Install dependencies:

 pip install lasio numpy pandas

+---

-Usage
+## Usage

-Start the application
+1. **Start the Application**
    Run the script to open the main GUI.

-Select output types
+2. **Select Output Types**
    Choose LAS and/or ASCII formats and the step sizes (0.5 m, 1 m, 5 m).

-Provide LAS input files
+3. **Provide LAS Input Files**
    Select the corresponding LAS files for each chosen step size.
 The application validates depth intervals.

-Enter well metadata
+4. **Enter Well Metadata**
-Complete the dialog fields for company, well info, field, rig, and type.
+   Fill in company details, well information, field, rig, and type.

-Specify depth (if generating 1 m files)
+5. **Specify Depth (if generating 1 m files)**
    Provide the actual start depth and total depth.

-Optional: Load NPD codes
+6. **Optional: Load NPD Codes**
    Select an Excel file with two numeric columns, or choose “No NPD”.

-Choose output directories
+7. **Choose Output Directories**
-Set the destinations for LAS and/or ASCII files.
+   Define destination folders for LAS and/or ASCII files.

-Process and export
+8. **Process and Export**
-The program applies rounding, depth logic, and optional NPD codes, then generates the selected outputs with correct headers.
+   The program applies rounding logic, validates data, integrates NPD (if applicable), and generates outputs with correct headers.

-Completion
+9. **Completion**
-Files such as MUDLOG1m.las or MUDLOG0.5m.asc are saved in the selected folders.
+   Files such as MUDLOG1m.las or MUDLOG0.5m.asc are saved in the selected directories.

+---

-Supported File Types
+## Supported File Types

-Input:
+### Input:

-LAS v2.0
+- LAS v2.0

-Excel (.xlsx, .xls) for NPD/Lithology codes
+- Excel (.xlsx, .xls) for NPD / Lithology codes

-Output:
+### Output:

-LAS
+- LAS

-ASCII
+- ASCII

+---

-Notes
+## Notes and Constraints

-Input LAS files must match the selected step size.
+- Input LAS files must match the selected step size.

-MWD memory data must be imported before generating the LAS file.
+- MWD memory data must be imported before generating the LAS file.

-NPD Excel files must contain exactly two numeric columns.
+- NPD Excel files must contain exactly two numeric columns.

-Existing files in output directories may be overwritten.
+- Existing files in output directories may be overwritten.

-All dialogs include validation and error handling.
+- All dialogs include built-in validation and error handling.

+---

-Credits
+## Credits

 Developed by Faraz Zand
 For the SLB WCM, Geoservices team